prismicio/prismic-gatsby/docs/previews.md

    `location` object from `@reach/router` is needed to read the token and ID of the previewed document from Prismic.
-2. In the second argument to `usePrismicPreview`, we pass in an object containing the required `linkResolver` and `htmlSerializer` functions.
-We are able to read your access token and repository name from `gatsby-config.js`, but due to a limitation with Gatsby, you are required to re-specify these two functions again.
+2. In the second argument to `usePrismicPreview`, we pass in an object containing the required `repositoryName` string.
 If needed, you can optionally provide overrides to any of the other plugin config options here as well.
 3. From `usePrismicPreview`, we receive `previewData`.
 The `previewData` object contains the data from Prismic's API for the previewed document.
 This object is also normalized to have the same key-value data shape as what we get at